 I feel so passionately about working together and being here today has affirmed to me just how much already is being done, so thank you to all of you who are prioritising the importance of mental health and the importance of childhood development as a whole.
 I look forward to hearing how your discussions will lead to proactive steps and to an ever more resounding commitment to mentally healthy schools, teachers and children.

 For the day, Catherine is wearing a new bouclé tweed skirt suit.
 Rebecca English on Twitter informed that the suit is from Dolce&Gabbana.
 Laura on Twitter shared the pictures of two jackets.
 It looks like the Jacket is a combination of label’s Two blazers shown here and here.

 The skirt hemline and jacket cuffs feature a frayed detailing.
 The label of the suit is still to be identified.
 Although the dress reminds us of Catherine’s Chanel Suit she wore in March 2016 during Paris visit.

-The double-breasted jacket features lapel collars with full sleeved fitted silhouette having sapphire-esque buttons.
-The jacket is paired with matching pleated above-the knee skirt.
+The double-breasted jacket features lapel collars with full-sleeved fitted silhouette having sapphire-esque buttons.
+The jacket is paired with a matching pleated above-the-knee skirt.
 The shorter length of the skirt also makes me think that it could be an old piece from her wardrobe that we have seen for the first time.